 In B2B, they are both hugely important, with combined search averaging 76% of traffic.

 Why SEO and PPC work well together

-At Kingpin, we help a number of clients with either their SEO activity or PPC activity, and some clients we support with both.
+At The Marketing Practice, we help a number of clients with either their SEO activity or PPC activity, and some clients we support with both.
 In my experience and from the results we tend to see, I believe the two require a joint up approach to ensure all elements are working as efficiently as possible.

 An integrated search strategy that looks at both SEO and PPC will improve results in each channel, increase website traffic, click through rates and conversions.

 This will not be right for every business, but for high-growth, aggressive marketing, you will want to develop a holistic search engine strategy rather than look at SEO or PPC in isolation.

 8 Benefits of a Combined Strategy

 1. Holistic view of marketing activity and shared insights

 Shared insights should work to increase confidence and awareness by having both strong organic and paid visibility.
 By utilising cross channel reporting, marketers will be able to gather a more comprehensive overview of their digital advertising performance than ever before.
 Looking at how users react to both your organic listings and PPC ads will not only provide insights around customer behaviours, engagement, and conversion, but also help you to understand which channels and tactics they should focus on.